Fair game (Scientology): In practice

-Because of my position and the reports which regularly crossed my desk, I know that during my entire presidency of RTC "fair game" actions against enemies were daily routine.
-Apart from the legal tactics described below, the "fair game" activities included break-ins, libel, upsetting the companies of the enemy, espionage, harassment, misuse of confidential communications in the folders of community members and so forth.

 Janie Peterson, a former Scientologist, testified in a Clearwater City hearing in 1982 that while working in the Guardians Office she had conducted smear campaigns against Church opponents, sometimes using information from confidential confessional files.
 A lawyer for the Church denounced the hearings as a "witch hunt".
-The former Scientologist stated that the Fair Game policy still applied despite the cancellation of the name.
+The former Scientologist stated that the fair game policy still applied despite the cancellation of the name.